ethrdev/cognitive-memory/docs/api-reference.md

 # API Reference - MCP Tools & Resources

-**Version:** 3.1.0-Hybrid
-**Ziel:** Complete API documentation für 7 MCP Tools und 5 Resources
+Complete API documentation for MCP Tools and Resources.

-Das Cognitive Memory System bietet MCP (Model Context Protocol) Integration mit 8 Tools und 5 Resources für vollständige Gedächtnis-Management-Funktionalität.
+The Cognitive Memory System provides MCP (Model Context Protocol) integration with 8 Tools and 5 Resources for comprehensive memory management.

 ## Table of Contents